FPtje/miso-isomorphic-example/README.md

 exit
 ```

-You need to initialize the server before running `cabal run server`:
+You need to make the client available to the server before running `cabal run server`:

 ```bash
 mkdir static
 ln -sf $(find ../client -name all.js) static/
 ```

-You can also use `cabal new-*` commands for `common` and `server` but this creates a file `.ghc.environment...` that should be deleted after exiting the `nix-shell`.